matthelmer/edinet-api-tools/README.md

 ## Features

-- Retrieve and filter disclosure documents of any type for specified date ranges
+- 📅 Retrieve and filter disclosure documents by type and date range
-- Download and process ZIP files containing CSV data
+- 📂 Download and process ZIP files containing CSV data effortlessly
-- Clean and process text data from financial disclosures
+- 🧹 Clean and process text data from financial disclosures
-- Analyze financial disclosure data using OpenAI models
+- 🤖 Analyze financial disclosure data using OpenAI models for deeper insights

 ## Requirements